LeonAndrade/LeonAndrade.github.io/README.md

 #### Which products are most popular?

-What are we going to consider as popular?
+What are we going to consider as popular?<br/>
 We can see the top 10 products by number of distinct invoices, which product is being ordered more times?

 ```sql